Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Experiments

 \subsection{Accuracy of NSCrt in Recovering Rotation Matrix}

 SSR is practical and Scut is feasible only if we can find the right rotation matrix, so we test the accuracy of NSCrt in recovering the rotation matrix first.
 Randomly generated rotation matrices and sparse codes are used for the test.
-The performance is compared with some other algorithms: $\ell_0$ norm based SPCArt \cite{Hu2014sparse} (Section~\ref{sec:NSCrt}), ZP \cite{zelnik2004self} (Section~\ref{sec:related work:Scut}), $\ell_0$ norm based KSVD \cite{aharon2006img} (Section~\ref{sec:related work:SR}) and an $\ell_1$ norm based dictionary learning algorithm.
+The performance is compared with those of four other algorithms: $\ell_0$-norm based SPCArt \cite{Hu2016Sparse}, ZP \cite{zelnik2004self}, KSVD \cite{aharon2006img} and an $\ell_1$-norm based KSVD, denoted by ``L1''.\footnote{Codes of KSVD and ZP are downloaded from \\\url{http://www.cs.technion.ac.il/~ronrubin/software.html} and\\ \url{http://www.vision.caltech.edu/lihi/Demos/SelfTuningClustering.html} respectively.
+KSVD and L1 are dictionary learning methods.
+They participate in the comparison for the recovery of $R$ can be formulated as a dictionary learning problem under sparse representation framework, as NSCrt does.
+In KSVD, the $\ell_0$-norm of each sparse code-vector is constrained to be 1.
+For L1, the dictionary update step follows KSVD, while the sparse coding step adopts the $\ell_1$-norm based SLEP \cite{Liu:2009:SLEP:manual}.}